evolution of the music called Jazz came in progression. It all started with the

 choice, but a cultural imperative.
 The griots are the historians of society and

-defies casual experimentation and any modification in the music is viewed as a
+attitude defies casual experimentation and any modification in the music is

-risky act, never encouraged and at best tolerated with anxiety and distrust.
+viewed as a risky act, never encouraged and at best tolerated with anxiety and

-The concept of progress plays a very modest role in most ethnic music, but in
+distrust.
+The concept of progress plays a very modest role in most ethnic

-the world of Jazz progress is always being sought and innovation is the order
+music, but in the world of Jazz progress is always being sought and innovation

 Almost from the very beginning, jazz players embraced a different mandate, accepting their role as entertainers while pursuing experimentation with an ardent zeal.
 This created a paradoxical foundation for Jazz which is still as relevant today; for the jazz musician proved to be a restless soul, at one moment fostering the tradition just like the West African griot, at another shattering it, mindless of the pieces.
 It is interesting to note that this progressive attitude among early jazz players came from America’s most disempowered underclass.
 We would like to recall that this music was not accepted by the ruling class and was often belittled and derided even within the ranks of the black community.
 In light of this hostility, the task of preserving the African American vernacular music heritage would seem difficult to achieve, but to have advanced the jazz idiom to produce an Ellington or an Armstrong was truly a major accomplishment, taking into account that all this happened in the span of one generation bringing about a rapid and dramatic transformation from folk music to art music.